kwonus/Quelle/Quelle-AVX.md

 # Quelle-AVX Specification

-##### version 2.0.3.407
+##### version 2.0.3.409

 ### I. Background

 Most modern search engines, provide a mechanism for searching via a text input box where the user is expected to type search terms.
 While primitive, this interface was pioneered by major web-search providers and represented an evolution from the far more complex interfaces that came earlier.
 When you search for multiple terms, however, there seems to be only one basic paradigm: “find every term”.
 The vast world of search is rife for a search-syntax that moves us past the ability to only search using basic search expressions.
 To this end, the Quelle specification is put forward an open Human-Machine-Interface (HMI) that can be invoked within a command shell or even within a simple text input box on a web page.
 The syntax fully supports basic Boolean operations such as AND, OR, and NOT.
 While great care has been taken to support the construction of complex queries, greater care has been taken to maintain a clear and concise syntax.

 Quelle, IPA: [kɛl], in French means "What? or Which?".
 As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits its name.
 An earlier interpreter, Clarity, served as inspiration for defining Quelle.
-You could think of the Quelle HMI as version 2 of the Clarity HMI specification.
-However, in order to create linguistic consistency in Quelle's Human-to-Machine command language, the resulting syntax varies so significantly from the baseline specification that a new name was the best way forward.
+You could think of the Quelle HMI as an evolution of Clarity HMI.
+However, in order to create linguistic consistency in Quelle's Human-to-Machine command language, the resulting syntax varied so dramatically from the Clarity spec, that a new name was the best way forward.
 Truly, Quelle HMI incorporates lessons learned after creating, implementing, and revising Clarity HMI for over a decade.

-While Quelle-AVX has been bumped to version 2, it is not a radical divergence from version 1.
-Most of the changes centered around macros, control variables, filters, and export directives.
-Search syntax has remained entire intact and in full conformance with version 1 of the spec.
-It turned out that the PEG grammar had too much ambiguity to differentiate some actions from the actual search text.
+In 2023, Quelle-AVX 2.0 was release.
+This new release is not a radical divergence from version 1.
+Most of the changes are centered around macros, control variables, filters, and export directives.
+Search syntax has remained almost entirely unchanged.
+It turned out that the PEG grammar had some  ambiguity differentiating between the various implicit actions.
 To eliminate that ambiguity, new operators were introduced  [We added $ % and || to name a few] .
-This had the further desired effect of reducing the need for clause delimiters.
+These additions also reduced the need for clause delimiters.
 The version 2 spec feels more streamlined, more intuitive, and comes with a working revision of the PEG grammar.
-Implicit actions for Macros have been reclassified as *apply* and *utilize* [those verbs replace *save* and *execute*] .
+Implicit actions for Macros have been reclassified as *apply* and *utilize* [those verbs replace *save* and *execute* respectively] .
 These new verbs align with the metaphor of labelling.
 As Quelle-AVX is the only current known reference implementation of Quelle, it is likely that Vanilla-Quelle will eventually undergo this same evolution.

+The one change to the search specification in Quelle 2.0 is the dropping of support for bracketed search terms.
+While parsing these artifacts was easy with the PEG grammar, implementing the search from the parse was quite complex.
+That seldom-used feature doubled the complexity of corresponding search-algorithms.
+Having successfully implemented bracketed terms in the AV-Bible Windows application, I make make two strong assessments:

+1. implementation was intensely complex.
+2. almost no one used it.

+For those two reasons, we have nixed the feature from the updated spec.
+An upcoming feature, that provides some overlapping functionality. is discussed in more detail in the ***Filtering Results*** section of this document.

 Every attempt has been made to make Quelle consistent with itself.
 Some constructs are in place to make parsing unambiguous, other constructs are biased toward ease of typing (such as limiting keystrokes that require the shift key).
 Of course, other command languages also influence our syntax, to make things more intuitive for a polyglot.
 In all, Quelle represents an easy to type and easy to learn HMI.
 Moreover, simple search statements look no different than they might appear today in a Google or Bing search box.
 Still, let's not get ahead of ourselves or even hint about where our simple specification might take us ;-)